Yang-1007/time_series_bitcoin_price_prediction_RNN_practice/README.md

 ---

 ## How to Run the Demo
-A simple demonstration script is provided to verify that the environment and pretrained model work correctly.
+A minimal demo script is provided that loads a pretrained model, runs inference on a sample input, and saves the resulting forecast plot.
 Before running the demo script, download the pretrained models(link below) and place them into the `checkpoints/` directory.

 Run the demo from the project root: